kiba/Writings/for_science/chp20_team_rwby.md

 Diana and I talked to Blake and Weiss about serious matters, but we didn't totally resolve their problems.
 It would be too much to expect them to be OK in all of one day.
 But luckily we were able to resume our dinner plans thanks to some teammate reconciliation.

-We even watched a civil right movement documentary that I acquired from the Sidonian archive, which got Ruby Rose squiriming at the violence inflicted on protestors.
+We even watched a civil right movement documentary that I acquired from the Sidonian archive, which got Ruby Rose squirming at the violence inflicted on protestors.

-Now, it was dinner time, with lot of servings for the girls, because we vanilla humans are not totally capable of aura stuff, much less Remnan feats, thus relegating our metabolism requirement to ultra-low relatively speaking.
+Now, it was dinner time, with lot of servings for the girls, because we vanilla humans are not totally capable of aura stuff, much less Remnan feats, thus relegating our metabolism requirement to ultra-low level relative to the native inhabitants.

 Dishes began arriving from the dinning table.
 Diana and I got sushi, while the girls of team RWBY got bigger items with chopsticks.
 Meanwhile, Sasaki got a very tiny dish to compensate for the Sidonians' lack of need to ingest food on a daily basis.
-Diana and Sasaki then finally seated themselves.
+Diana and Sasaki then finally seated themselves after placing all the dishes.

 "I am glad that nobody ran off despite the arguments that broke out between half of your teammates," I said.